seantiz/piecesvelte/README.md

 # Setting your Pieces API layers (QGPT, Models, etc.)

-You can always clone the repo and use it as a reference for implementing these steps (or check out the Pieces CLI written in Python) because there are A LOT of Pieces API properties and methods to choose from and it can easily be overwhelming.
+I'm not crazy about talking patterns, but just a heads up that you're going to be using the **Functional Reactive Pattern (FRP)** to extend any features of your own from the tools given by the Pieces interfaces.
+Just to briefly recap the benefits of getting used to building this way:

+**1. Streaming:** We typically want our AI chats to stream like someone human is responding to us from across the void, and streaming props baked into the Pieces APIs.

+**2. The Iterable Property**: This is how you dunk your hand into the stream and shape it into the chat shapes you need to return to your client.
+Get used to seeing and accessing the `iterable` property a lot - it's brimming with data and it saves on lines of code.

 ## Optional: Opportunities for Pieces OSS Contribution

-Don't take my word for it - [visit the Pieces OpenAPI schema spec here](https://github.com/pieces-app/pieces-os-client-openapi-spec/tree/main/spec) and (just for fun!) use a CLI tool like [OpenAPI Typescript generator linked here](https://github.com/openapi-ts/openapi-typescript) to generate your TS types from that spec.

-You'll see that you'll end up with a surreal amount of auto-generated types just to interact with the Pieces APIs, and realistically you may end up using less than 10% of what's available.
+There are A LOT of Pieces endpoints, properties and methods to choose from and it can easily be overwhelming.

-I mention all of this just to point out two early contribution opportunities where you can really make an impact on the Pieces for Developers OSS community:
+Turn that overwhelm into early contribution opportunities, where you can really make an impact on the Pieces for Developers OSS community:

 1. Creating issues to help the [Pieces API documentation](https://github.com/pieces-app/documentation) get as intuitive as possible.
 2. Testing API endpoints and properties to suggest where the API schema can be optimised.

-## In the Meantime (API Quickstart)

-Don't keep all the auto-generated types from the previous step (if you went through with it) in your own app.
-Just start with the well-travelled API routes for now:

-1. `QGPTApi` interface - for modelling your chat client class' properties and methods as a singleton instance
-2. `QGPTStreamInput` type - very useful type for structuring queries sent to your local Pieces server through the websocket.
-3. `ModelsApi` and `ModelApi` - you can implement both of these interfaces through a `modelsController` class (clone/fork this repo for a working example) that'll turn your chat app into a true multi-modal LLM where you can switch from speaking to Gemini, Claude or ChatGPT through the cloud; o even switch to Ollama models or other locally-downloaded LLMs on your machine.

-Again, if you get lost or need help please feel free to get in touch and/or clone this project or look at the [Pieces CLI repo linked here](https://github.com/pieces-app/cli-agent) for working examples.
+If you get lost or need help please feel free to get in touch and/or clone this project or look at the [Pieces CLI repo linked here](https://github.com/pieces-app/cli-agent) for working examples.

 # Preview, Build and Deploy